zolrath/wemux/README.md

   For a complete list, type `wemux help` (or `wemux h`)

 ## Multi-Host Capabilities
-  wemux supports passing a second argument to its commands to specify a specific session hostname.
+  wemux supports specifying a specific session hostname.
 This allows multiple hosts on the same machine to host their own independent wemux sessions with their own clients.

   This is not needed for most use cases.

-  wemux will remember the last host attached to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified hostname along with the wemux command list.
+  wemux will remember the last host specified to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified hostname along with the wemux command list.

 ### Specifying Hostname
-  All the commands you know and love will accept an optional second argument of the hostname you would like to start/attach/mirror/pair to.

-    wemux start ProjectX
+  To change the wemux hostname run `wemux host HOSTNAME`
-    wemux attach ProjectX
+    wemux host ProjectX
-    wemux stop ProjectX
+    # wemux hostname is now ProjectX
-    wemux mirror ProjectX
+    wemux start
-    wemux pair ProjectX
+    wemux attach
-    wemux logout ProjectX
+    wemux stop
     wemux reset
+    # wemux hostname is now host
+#### wemux host <name>
+    Changes wemux hostname to specified name.

 ### Resetting the Hostname
   In order to easily return to the default hostname you can run `wemux reset`